Fiction: The Stronghold

 “Guess there’s a whole lot of crazy old western stories in this neck of the woods.”

-“Well, that’ ain’t all of this one.
+“Well, that ain’t all of this one.
 They say when Cochise died, two of his braves carried him away on his best horse, and took along his favorite dog and his weapons.
-They dropped his body into a deep ravine somewhere in that stronghold, then pushed in his horse and his dog so’s he’d have them in the afterlife, then they leaped in themselves so that no living soul would ever know where the burial place is.
+They dropped his body into a deep ravine somewhere in that stronghold, then pushed in his horse and his dog so he'd have them in the afterlife, then they leaped in themselves so that no living soul would ever know where the burial place is.
 And wherever that burial place might be out there, they say it’s the place where men go to die.”

 I huffed a fake laugh and waited for the dandy man to give his punchline.
 But all he did was toss his toothpick back into his empty plate and suck air between his teeth.
 “Sally.
 Pour mi amigo one of your finest,” he bellowed.
 “Put it on my tab.”

 The busty barmaid tossed him back a smiley nod.
 “Sure thing, Virgil.”
+Then she grimaced at my beat-up face.

 “What?” my voice sprang.

 “You’ll have to excuse me, now,” he stated, wiping his bushy mouth with a napkin one last time.
-“Gotta go round up my brothers.
-‘Bout time for the showdown.”

 “Wait… What do you mean?”

-“Mean ‘bout what, cowboy?”“About…” My whirling mind couldn’t fix on what question to ask.
+“About…” My whirling mind couldn’t fix on what question to ask.
 “What do you mean she’ll eat my heart out?”

 “You seen the buzzards, didn’t you?”
 He patted my shoulder and walked away with the silver spurs on his black leather boots jingling every step.